-Rural Area Projects
+Non-Urban Area Projects

-CMAQ eligible rural areas can spend money on various PM-10 reduction projects.
+CMAQ eligible non-urban areas can spend money on various PM-10 reduction projects.
 These include deicing (purchase of a truck, tank, and liquid), sweeping, and paving.
-In 2004, rural areas used CMAQ funds to pave soft surface roads, purchase deicer, and purchase a flush truck to wash away sand from paved streets.
+In 2005, rural areas used CMAQ funds to pave soft surface roads, purchase deicer, and purchase a flush truck to wash away sand from paved streets.
 Sweeping efforts with equipment purchased in previous years are ongoing and are accumulating addition emission reductions.
+Telluride / Mountain Village introduced a new transit service into the region during fiscal year 2005 with the purchase or two vans, benefiting the region with fewer automobiles on the road.